 - Completion of training

-Why Your Business Needs a Safety Recognition Program
+Why Your Business Needs a Safety Rewards and Recognition Program

 An effective workplace safety program is beneficial for many reasons.
 The first is that it’s cost-effective.
 According to the Occupational Safety and Health Administration (OSHA), workplace injuries and illnesses have a major impact on an employer's bottom line.
 It’s estimated that employers pay almost $1 billion per week for direct workers' compensation costs alone.
 Combine that with indirect costs such as lost time, and total costs can add up quickly.